elmariachi111/ultimate-non-infectious-verifier/README.md

 - let univax-core only operate on *signer* `({data}) => Uint8Array` interfaces and add private key converters for the different key types accordingly (get rid of Signer)

 - test against generic did/vc wallets
-- add a verifier for Consensa JSON-LD schemes for an immunization proof
+- add a verifier for Consensas JSON-LD schemes for an immunization proof
 - what's that Segment 4 spec of the CCI working group?
 - use a VC revocation registry like ERC780
 - revoke Credentials using their hash (see: are ld proofs part of that hash?? )